Joel5212/SimpleTweet/README.md

 # Project 2 - SimpleTweet

-**Name of your app** is an android app that allows a user to view his Twitter timeline.
+SimpleTweet is an android app that allows a user to view his/her Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: 5 hours spent in total